How Healthy Is Your Nervous System: Polyvagal Theory Made Simple

 How do we move from the Orange or Red Zone to the Green Zone?

-In the video below, Dr. Arielle Schwartz talks about the techniques we can use to alter the state of our nervous system and move towards a more calm and positive way of functioning.
+In the video below, Dr. Arielle Schwartz talks about the techniques we can use to alter the state of our nervous system.
+This allows us move toward a more calm and positive way of functioning.
 Click below to watch the full video!

 Yoga for Trauma Recovery: A Yoga Practice for Enhancing Vagal Tone